 Besides helping people bike safely, this section also helps keep the local bike scene cool by providing info so people know how to roll in harmony with the law.
 Our Constables of the Peace are great in Monterey County, and they prefer education to citation.
 Make their job easier–and be a good ambassador for the bike community–by brushing up on bike laws, provided below.
 Feel free to contact Mari with any questions.

 Find info of value on this site?

 Biking on Highway 1 in North Monterey County

 Use your browser’s find window to locate all references to a particular topic on this web page.
 For example, find “lane” for tips on how to “take the lane,” proper lane usage, right-turn lane, left-turn lane, and more.

 Got kids?
 Be sure to see the age-specific recommendations and other tips under the “Children and teens” header below.

 Mas información en español?
 Click here.
 You’ll find links to many Spanish-language bicycling safety and other resources.

 Gently offer to teach others out on the bikeways

 As appropriate, and in a kind manner, you might offer to teach others who are just learning California/CA bike laws.
 Some people may have come from another state or country where the laws are different.
-Example: Unlike CA, in some states, the law is that bicyclists and pedestrians are both to travel against motor vehicle traffic.
-(In CA, bicyclists are to travel with the flow of motor vehicles, although pedestrians are to travel against the flow.)
+Example: Unlike the U.S., in some countries, the law may be that bicyclists and pedestrians are both to travel against motor vehicle traffic.
+(In the U.S., bicyclists are to travel with the flow of motor vehicles, although pedestrians are to travel against the flow.)

 And even within CA, local ordinances may vary.
 For example, see “Be alert for local signs” under “Share the multi-use trail” below.